abbodi1406/vcredist/README.md

 /ai1
 Update mode.
 Only already installed packages are updated.

+/aiF
+Repair mode.
+Only already installed packages are reinstalled or updated.

 /gm2
 Optional switch to disable extraction dialog for all other switches.